-COUN 5133 CMHC ORIENTATION & ETHICAL PRACTICE

-This course introduces studies that provide an overview of historical, contemporary, clinical, and training issues in the practice of clinical mental health counseling.
+COUN 5133 CMHC ORIENTATION & ETHICAL PRACTICE This course introduces studies that provide an overview of historical, contemporary, clinical, and training issues in the practice of clinical mental health counseling.
 The course also provides information related to the following aspects of clinical mental health counseling practice:(a) professional roles and responsibilities; (b) professional organizations; (c) state and national credentialing; and (d) counselor advocacy and selfcare.
 Lastly, the student will be provided with an in-depth understanding of the current version of the American Counseling Association Code of Ethics and state professional counselor licensing act and regulations (Prerequisite: permission required)

 COUN 5243 HUMAN GROWTH AND DEVELOPMENT IN COUNSELING This course introduces studies that provide an understanding of the nature and needs of persons at all developmental levels and in diverse cultural contexts.
 This course also provides a systematic study of human development emphasizing physical, personality, cognitive, moral, and psychosocial developmental theories and issues, with an emphasis on facilitating optimal development and wellness over the lifespan.
-(Prerequisite: permission required)

 COUN 5283 ASSESSMENT IN COUNSELING This course introduces studies that provide an understanding of individual and group approaches to assessment and evaluation in a culturally diverse society.
 This course also provides an understanding of assessment in counseling through (1) an overview of basic counseling assessment concepts, (2) an understanding of test construction, (3) familiarity with instruments, and (4) an overview of test interpretation.
 It also provides a discussion of typical problems and approaches to individual and group testing in the area of intelligence, aptitude, achievement, interest, and personality measurement.
-History, rationale, and ethical issues in the use of counseling assessment instruments are included.(Prerequisite: permission required)
+History, rationale, and ethical issues in the use of counseling assessment instruments are included.

-COUN 5323 CAREER COUNSELING AND DEVELOPMENT This course introduces studies that provide an understanding of career development and related life factors.
-This course also provides an overview of career development theories, program planning, educational planning, assessment techniques, and applied career counseling processes, including those applicable to specific populations in a global economy.
-(Prerequisite: permission required) COUN 5333 INDIVIDUAL INTELLIGENCE TESTING IN COUNSELING This course provides an overview of the use of a variety of standardized intelligence tests with an emphasis of history, validity, reliability, administration, and interpretation issues surrounding the use of this branch of counseling assessment.
+COUN 5333 INDIVIDUAL INTELLIGENCE TESTING IN COUNSELING This course provides an overview of the use of a variety of standardized intelligence tests with an emphasis of history, validity, reliability, administration, and interpretation issues surrounding the use of this branch of counseling assessment.
 (Prerequisite: COUN 5283, permission required)